kp-muszynski/kp-muszynski/README.md

 - I like programming in R, Python and SAS 4GL;
 - Know SQL and a bit of HTML, CSS and JavaScript;
 - Interested in data science - I broaded my knowledge by attending courses;
 - Learning new skills and frameworks.
-Recently got hold of AWS basics.
-Next on the list is Django; 😄
+Recently got hold of AWS basics; 😄
 - Working on a home budget app and other mini projects; 📂
 - ⚡ Apart from programming for fun and reading fantasy and sci-fi literature, I'm a craft beer enthusiast!